| David Perlov

 and "Back to Brasil", center on specific topics, unlike

 the river-like flow of the earlier Diary.
+Already in

 Paris in 1953, Perlov started taking still photographs.
 In the